Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Software Management/01_What-is-Research-Software.md

 **The training curriculum is currently undergoing final revisions and quality checks.**
 **All materials will be released shortly.**
-**Until the official release, please refrain from using, distributing, or implementing any part of these resources.The contents of the training curriculum are currently being finalized and will be available soon.**
+**Until the official release, please refrain from using, distributing, or implementing any part of these resources.**

 </details>